uclatonystark/ece202Aproj/README.md

 # Project: Automatic Music Page Turner

-This Repo is for webpage
+This Repo is for webpage.
+Edit "index.md" for webpage design